tendermint/go-amino/README.md

 To declare that the List may contain nil elements (e.g. the list "nillable"), the Lists's element typ4 byte should set the 4th least-significant bit (the "pointer bit") to 1.
-If (and only if) the pointer bit is 1, each element is prefixed by a 0x00 byte to declare that a non-nil item follows, or a 0x01 byte to declare that the next item is nil.
+If (and only if) the pointer bit is 1, each element is prefixed by a "nil byte" -- a 0x00 byte to declare that a non-nil item follows, or a 0x01 byte to declare that the next item is nil.
 Note that the byte values are flipped (typically 0 is used to denote nil).
 This is to open the possibility of supporting sparse encoding of nil lists in the future by encoding the number of nil items to skip as a uvarint.

 Nil slices, interfaces, and pointers are all encoded as nil in a nillable list.